gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     > "/gdc/md/ptbedvc1841r4obgptywd2mzhbwjsfyr/obj/292"
 {% endhighlight %}

-Let's get some numbers.
-You can execute the metric.
+Now, let's get some numbers using our new metric.
+Execute the metric:

 {% highlight ruby %}
     m.execute